Aman9das/zaneyos/README.md

 <div align="center">

-# MAINTENANCE MODE: ACTIVE
-*The repo is currently under active edits and may contain undocumented changes as well as possibly broken configurations.
-This is temporary and will change after the repository is stable!*

 ## ZaneyOS 🟰 Best ❄️ NixOS Configs

 ZaneyOS is a way of reproducing my configuration on any NixOS system.
 This includes the wallpaper, scripts, applications, config files, and more. *Please remember to change username and hostname in flake.nix.*